ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   subject of an interaction.

 Instance-related Message
-: A message that describes the state or a state change of an instance.
+: A message that describes the state or a state change of a specific instance.
   (TBC -- also: do we need this additional term?)

 Proofshot: